anujagarw/RoutingAndNavigation_Lab1/README.md

 After providing login details (username and password) user will navigate to the user dashboard

 Use attribute routing to define the routes for Admin and User modules.

+Scenario:
+1. To login user module, in user name text box pass the value 'user' and it will navigates to User Dashboard

+2. To login Admin module, in user name text box pass the value 'admin' and it will navigates to Admin Dashboard